Citizens' Unity Commission Department

 - Mid-April —The Census Bureau mailed paper questionnaires to homes that had not yet responded online or by phone.

 - April 16 – June 19 — Census takers will work with administrators at colleges, senior centers, prisons, and other facilities that house large groups of people to make sure everyone is counted.

 - May 27 – Aug.
 14 — Census takers will interview homes that haven’t responded to the 2020 Census to help make sure everyone is counted.

 - December — The Census Bureau will deliver apportionment counts to the president and Congress as required by law.

 Hampton Diversity College

 Members are appointed by Hampton City Council.
 See the list of commission members and youth advisory group and partners.
-Apply to join the commission, or attend a meeting: 2nd Thursday of the month, 6 p.m.-8p.m., Community Development Conference Room, Fifth Floor, City Hall, 22 Lincoln St.
+Apply to join the commission, or attend a meeting: 2nd Thursday of the month, 6 p.m.-8p.m., Community Development Conference Room, Fifth Floor, City Hall, 22 Lincoln Street

-The Citizens Engagement Advisory Commission
+The Citizens' Engagement Advisory and Review Commission

 This commission is an extension of the Citizens' Unity Commission and appointed by City Council to increase understanding and communication between citizens and city departments.
 Learn more here.